GUIDE

 United States: FDA cGMP Requirements

-The US Food and Drug Administration enforces cGMP under the Federal Food, Drug, and Cosmetic Act.
-Key requirements include:
+The US Food and Drug Administration enforces current Good Manufacturing Practices under the Federal Food, Drug, and Cosmetic Act.
+Non-compliance results in facility inspections, warning letters, product recalls, and import alerts restricting market access.

 European Union: EMA GMP Guidelines

-The European Medicines Agency oversees GMP implementation across EU member states through detailed directives covering:
+The European Medicines Agency oversees GMP implementation across EU member states through directives covering manufacturing authorisation, Qualified Person (QP) responsibilities, Good Distribution Practice (GDP) standards, and third-country manufacturing oversight.

 WHO GMP Standards

-The World Health Organization provides globally recognised GMP guidelines adopted by over 100 countries, particularly valuable for:
+The World Health Organization provides globally recognised GMP guidelines adopted by over 100 countries.
+These standards support developing regulatory frameworks, international harmonisation efforts, technical assistance programmes, and vaccine manufacturing protocols.

 Key GMP Requirements for Pharmaceutical Manufacturers